 At various times and on various occasions throughout history, ever since the "fall" in Genesis, God has passed judgment and applied the penalty for sin, directly or indirectly.

 They were chosen by God to represent Him to the world.

 Their allegiance and faithfulness to God came and went, and they generally made a mess of their ambassadorship.

-God occasionally used the Israelites to execute His judgment on the people who were beyond redemption; e.g. to eradicate the pagan, barbaric tribes who practised all sorts of abominations, including child sacrifice.
+God occasionally used them to execute His judgment on the people who were beyond redemption; e.g. to eradicate the pagan, barbaric tribes who practised all sorts of abominations, including child sacrifice.

 God occasionally used the enemies of Israel to punish His chosen people and to get them back on track when they wandered.

 God doesn’t play favourites; He won’t, He can’t.

 Here is a short article on the subject:

 Does all of this appear harsh, uncompromising?